-Business Succession Planning can be a difficult and long process, however the rewards of a properly documented Succession Plan far outweigh the time and effort spent in preparing the plan.
+Business Succession Planning (BSP) can be a difficult and long process, however the rewards of a properly documented Succession Plan far outweigh the time and effort spent in preparing the plan.
 Too often have I seen clients attend my office after an event such as death or retirement where a business is suffering.
 Often problems could have been avoided with a properly documented Business Succession Plan.

 What is Business Succession Planning?